The Brno Summer School in Information Technology offers courses in three important areas of information technology:

 The final evening of the programme celebrates the achievements of each participant in a graduation ceremony followed by a gala dinner.

-Students who complete at least 80% of the academic program and finish course tasks or a final project of sufficient quality (50/100 at least) will receive a certificate of completion of the course worth 5 ECTS credits.
+Students who complete at least 80% of the academic programme and finish course tasks or a final project of sufficient quality (50/100 at least) will receive a certificate of completion of the course worth 5 ECTS credits.

 The programme includes visits to two IT companies selected according to the main topics of the courses.
 The students will also be offered an excursion to the JIC (South Moravian Innovation Centre), which empowers entrepreneurs and businesses in all stages of development.